segullshairbutt/islamopedia/README.md

 3. A good document writer with a cool referencing mechanism
 4. A good PDF generator to download the book and save it for later use
 5. A transparent way of reviewing all of the texts that are being uploaded [#3](/../../issues/3)
+6. Multi-lingual capabilities
+    1. This site will be offered initially in English and Urdu and later to other languages as team is expanded
+    2. Default translations would be offered according to the locale of the user
+7. Personal features are available only if a user is logged in
+    1. Bookmarks
+    2. Notes
+    3. Text highlighting
+    4. Document crafting
-7. A list of books which are on the track coming ahead
+8. A list of books which are on the track coming ahead
     1. Books of Fiqh
+      1. Ahl-e-Sunah Fiqhs
+         1. Fiqha Hanfi
+         2. Fiqha Maliki
+         3. Fiqha Shafie
+         4. Fiqa Hambali
-      2. All popular Fiqh books
+       2. Ahl-e-Tasheeh Fiqh
+        1. Fiqha Jaffria
     2. Biographies
-      1. Ahl-e-Bait
+      1. Ahl-e-Bait S.A
-      2. Ummahat-ul-Momineen
+      2. Ummahat-ul-Momineen R.A
-      3. Sahaba and Sahabiat
+      3. Sahaba and Sahabiat R.A
+      4. All popular Fiqhi Imams (Imam Abu Hanifa, Imam Malik, Imam Shafie, Imam Ahmad, Imam Jaffar) R
+      5. All popular Ahl-e-Sunnah Imams (Writers of Sihah Sitah) R
+      6. Khulafa-e-Rashideen (Hazrat Abu Bakar, Hazrat Umar, Hanzrat Usman and Hazrat Ali) R.A
-      4. Prophet PBUH (The reason why it is kept on the last is because we already have a lot of content online, but for the above points we have almost nothing)
+      7. Prophet PBUH (The reason to keep it last on the list is that we already have a lot of content online, but for the above points we have almost nothing)
-    6. Books regarding the biographies of our Imams or great leaders e.g. Four Imams, Sihah Sitah Imams, Khulafa Rashidin, Ahl-e-Bait, Um-ul-Momineen
-8. Information about the team contributing to this project
+9. Information about the team contributing to this project
     1. Developers
     2. Translators
     3. Typewriters
     4. Researchers
     5. Donors (If they want their names to be displayed)
-9. Multi-lingual capabilities
-    1. This site will be offered initially in English and Urdu and later to other languages as team is expanded
-    2. Default translations would be offered according to the locale of the user
-10. Personal features are available only if a user is logged in
-    1. Bookmarks
-    2. Notes
-    3. Text highlighting
-    4. Document crafting
 11. Technical aspects
     1. Tech stack
     2. Deployment tools